Aquino breaks NL rookie record but Marlins beat Reds 4-3

-MIAMI (AP) — Aristides Aquino broke the National League rookie record for homers in a month with his 14th in August, but Harold Ramirez homered leading off the 12th inning for the Miami Marlins, who beat the Cincinnati Reds 4-3 Thursday night to avert a four-game sweep.
+Aquino broke the National League rookie mark for homers in a month with his 14th in August, but Ramirez homered leading off the 12th inning for the Miami Marlins, who beat the Cincinnati Reds 4-3 Thursday night to avert a four-game sweep.

 Aquino hit a two-run homer in the first for Cincinnati, and his two-out RBI single in the eighth tied it at 3.

 Miami’s Jon Berti, Austin Dean and Starlin Castro hit solo home runs off Alex Wood, who has allowed 10 homers in 35 2/3 innings this season.
-Ramirez pulled a 1-1 pitch for his third career walk-off RBI against closer Raisel Iglesias (2-10).
+Ramirez, a rookie, pulled a 1-1 pitch over the fence against closer Raisel Iglesias (2-10) for his third walk-off RBI.

+“I can’t explain it,” Ramirez said.
+“I am proud of every walk-off.”

+“I’m going to start leaving him on the bench until walk-off time,” Marlins manager Don Mattingly said.

-The Marlins finished 1-6 in the season series with the Reds.
+The Marlins finished 1-6 in the season series with the Reds, and earned only their sixth victory in the past 26 games.

+“Any time we can get a win right now, it feels good,” Mattingly said.

 Aquino broke the rookie record of 13 in a month set by the Dodgers’ Cody Bellinger in June 2017.
 The major league record by a rookie is 18 by the Tigers’ Rudy York in August 1937.